monsoonmaelstrom/book2/book2.md

 “I’ll let you know tomorrow.
 I need to talk to the Vernes.”

 “Do you think she’s actually friends with them?”
-I ask him, remembering what she said.
+I inquire, remembering what she said.

 “No, but who knows.
-It turns out Alexandria is full of surprises,” Davy says.
+It turns out Alexandria is full of surprises,” Davy remarks.

 “You’re not buying all the stuff about her being a seer, are you?”